joshmorgan1000/UTKH/THEORY.md

 \hat{\mathbf{F}}_m = \frac{\mathbf{F}_m}{\|\mathbf{F}_m\|}
 $$

 Ideally, $\hat{\mathbf{F}}_m$ should align with the vector pointing to the origin, confirming that the system is gravitationally stable and symmetric.
-All tests with the polyhedral forumula pass this test, even in complex systems.
+All tests with the polyhedral formula pass this test, even in complex systems.

 ---